chjj/bthreads/README.md

   - `new Socket()` - Not meant to be called directly.
 - Properties
   - `Socket#events` (read only) - A reference to the bind `EventEmitter`.
+  - `Socket#closed` (read only) - A boolean representing whether the socket is closed.
 - Methods
   - `Socket#bind(name, handler)` - Bind remote event.
   - `Socket#unbind(name, handler)` - Unbind remote event.